Monitor and control the recovery of by-products in food and drink operations

 This standard is about the skills and knowledge needed for you to monitor and control the recovery of by-products in food and drink operations.

 You will need the skills and knowledge to monitor and control the separation and recovery of by-products, proposing solutions and taking appropriate actions when problems occur.
 You will also need to understand how to monitor and control the separation and recovery of by-products, proposing solutions and taking appropriate actions when problems occur.
+You should have an understanding of how the green circular economy supports repeated use of resources and products within your organisation.

 By-products and waste from food and drink operations may have economic value as re-work, food for animals or non-food use.
 The separation and recovery of usable by-products and waste is therefore an important activity.